colbytimmsl/Azure-RBAC-Automation/README.md

 # Azure AD Role-Based Access Control Automation
 ## Purpose
-The purpose of the Azure AD Role-Based Access Control (RBAC) automation system is provide the ability to assign directory roles to groups, thereby applying the respective role to all members that belong to said group.
+The purpose of the Azure AD Role-Based Access Control (RBAC) automation tool is provide the ability to assign directory roles to groups, thereby applying the respective role(s) to all members that belong to said group.
 As of now, Azure doesn’t provide this option, which can prove difficult to track each individual user’s roles.
 ## Objective
-Implement a RBAC automation system that adds assigned roles and removes roles from members of monitored groups automatically.
+Implement a RBAC automation system that assigns and removes roles from members of monitored groups automatically.
 ## Workflow Overview
 The workflow to assign roles to groups is as follows:
 1. Add emails to an email csv file that allows the added user to receive error and new role emails which specify the group, user, and the role that has recently been assigned.